Kitchener Farmer's Market: History

-Today's Market
+Modern use

 Since the 2004 relocation, the market has added more commercial operations.
 It is now open from Tuesdays to Saturdays for international food vendors located on the second floor of the building.
 This area has a bustling food court where shoppers can eat lunch, enjoy coffee or take a rest.
 Visitors can also avail of a sitting area on the main floor or on the tables located outside the market during the warmer months.

 The market is busiest during its year-round Saturday farmers' market which operates from 7 a.m. to 2 p.m.
 On Saturdays, it is common to see a musician or musical duo playing at each end of the market building.
 All levels of the market are accessible by wheelchair users and families with strollers due to an elevator which connects the parking garage with the first and second floors of the building.

 The upper level of the market is available to rent for birthday parties, weddings, meetings, exhibitions cooking classes and other events, and provides access to a full-sized commercial kitchen and catering as requested.

 Due to the COVID-19 pandemic, all regular classes, cooking events and rentals have been cancelled or shifted online.
 The market has also introduced a seniors-focused shopping hour from 7 a.m. to 8 a.m.